esm7/obsidian-map-view/README.md

 ## Limitations

-- Although both light & dark themes are supported, the map itself is currently only light.
 - Experience in mobile is not as good as it should be.
 Most notably there's no GPS location support due to permission limitations of the Obsidian app.
 Please help us ask the Obsidian developers to get these permissions added!

 ## User Guide